 It should be stated at this point, that while planning and zoning are clearly interrelated, they are distinctly different.
 Zoning is a regulatory device which can further the proper development of land uses.
 As such, it may be viewed as one of the tools of planning in that it involves day-to-day attention to those details of land use control necessary to achievement of the major goals of land use planning.
 Planning provides the body of ideas within which zoning operates and the use of zoning ordinances is one of the devices through which planning goals are achieved.
-The objectives and goals of planning are phrased in the language of advice and recommendation.
-In this respect, planning functions as a guide to zoning.
+The objectives and goals of planning functions as a guide to zoning.
 The effectiveness of good planning and zoning may be measured in the degree to which the long range goals of the Plan are realized.
 Zoning should be used to help promote the goals of the Comprehensive Plan.